 Because they are often private, sketchbooks provide freedom.
 Drawings can be left unfinished, mistakes and erasures are allowed.
 The drawings are not meant to be shared, or used as a form of communication, so their order or sense can be personal - they can be an imaginary museum for the person who made them.
-Ideas go round in circles, or sit crowded on top of each other; it is evident that designing is often not a linear, accumulative process.
-Instead, it is a coming together of thoughts, observations and invention, and a process of identifying and resolving problems.
-Many architects have valued the space for associative thinking that their sketchbook provides.
+Designing is often not a linear, accumulative process, instead it is a coming together of thoughts, observations and invention, and a process of identifying and resolving problems.
 For the student or researcher, design sketchbooks provide insight into the thinking behind the design process.
-The Dutch architect Herman Hertzberger calls this unstructured freedom 'wild thinking,' and plenty of this can be found in the wide collection of sketchbooks held in the V&A+RIBA Architecture Partnership collections.
+The Dutch architect Herman Hertzberger calls this unstructured freedom 'wild thinking,' and plenty of this can be found in the wide collection of sketchbooks held in the V&A + RIBA Architecture Partnership collections.

 Observing landscapes and buildings

-Many of the sketchbooks also, or exclusively, contain topographical drawings.
+Many of the sketchbooks also contain topographical drawings.
 These show what landscapes and buildings looked like in the past.
 They hold impressions of British medieval, Tudor and Stuart buildings long since demolished.
-Sketchbooks also hold clues to architects' historical influences, and solutions to urban and formal problems that no longer exist.
-The NAL has a 19th-century copy of Inigo Jones's important Rome sketchbook, for example, with his views of 18th-century Rome.
+Sketchbooks also hold clues to architects' historical influences and solutions to urban and formal problems that no longer exist.
+The National Art Library has a 19th-century copy of Inigo Jones's important Rome sketchbook, for example, with his views of 18th-century Rome.
 Painters' sketchbooks - Constable's for example - contain impressions of vanished landscapes.

 Sketchbooks for analysis and measurement

 Sketchbooks are portable, and so are often used to preserve information useful to the architect.
-A visit to site is often recorded in a sketchbook - with annotated and measured survey drawings, and notes on conditions and first impressions.
-More recently, photographs are often included with other ephemera, like postcards and ticket stubs, alongside.
+A visit to a site is often recorded in a sketchbook - with annotated and measured survey drawings, and notes on conditions and first impressions.
+More recently, photographs are often included with other ephemera, like postcards and ticket stubs.

 Another kind of analysis and measurement is the accurate recording of historical detail.
 Architectural historians and illustrators will keep visual notes among their written ones.
 Both John Summerson and Bannister Fletcher are represented among the RIBA Drawings Collection's sketchbooks.

 Some architects used their sketchbooks to gather evidence and precedent for their work.
 Pugin used his sketchbooks to record Gothic details in preparation for Contrasts, his treatise on Gothic architecture.
-The NAL holds Pugin's preliminary sketchbooks, as well as pocket sketchbooks full of observed detail.
+The National Art Library holds Pugin's preliminary sketchbooks, as well as pocket sketchbooks full of observed detail.